xdsopl/LDPC/README.md

 by David J.C.
 MacKay and Radford M. Neal - 1996
 * An introduction to LDPC codes
 by William E. Ryan - 2003
+* An efficient message-passing schedule for LDPC decoding
+by Eran Sharon, Simon Litsyn and Jacob Goldberger - 2004
 * DVB-S2 Low Density Parity Check Codes with near Shannon Limit Performance
 by Mustafa Eroz, Feng-Wen Sun and Lin-Nan Lee - 2004
 * Self-Corrected Min-Sum decoding of LDPC codes